Coyotes-Predators stream: 2020 NHL Stanley Cup Qualifiers

 WHERE: Rogers Place – Edmonton

-LIVE STREAM: You can watch the Coyotes-Predators stream on NBC Sports’ live stream page and the NBC Sports app.
+LIVE STREAM: You can watch the Coyotes-Predators live look-in stream on NBC Sports’ live stream page and the NBC Sports app.

 Wednesday, Aug.
 5: Predators vs. Coyotes, 2:30 p.m.
 ET – NBCSN